 Not all issuers send final information to NFS in time to meet the February standard IRS 1099 mailing deadline.
 NFS uses this extension to ensure that the information on the tax documents you receive is accurate, which, in turn, reduces the need to send a corrected form after February 15.

-In the event final tax reporting information is expected for your account after February, a “preliminary” tax statement will be available online in Investor360° on February 18.
+In the event that final tax reporting information is expected for your account after February, a “preliminary” tax statement will be available online in Investor360° on February 15.
 The preliminary form will provide a single view of current tax information to assist in determining early tax liability.

 Form 1099-R: This form is issued when you have made a distribution from your retirement account or in connection with a Roth IRA conversion or recharacterization.

-If you make prior-year contributions between January 1, 2017, and April 18, 2017, these transactions will be captured in an updated 5498 tax document that will be mailed to you by the end of May.
+If you make prior-year contributions between January 1, 2020, and April 15, 2020, these transactions will be captured in an updated 5498 tax document that will be mailed to you by May 15, 2020.